LeoDoesThings/bwhud/README.md

 # bwhud 16:10

+This is a project to successfully create a version of bwhud that works on 16:10 screen resolutions

+#

 bwHUD comes with custom crosshairs.
 They may be found in the hudlayout.res file, simply change "visible" to "1", and "labeltext" to the corresponding symbol found in Crosshair.png